Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 Paragard IUD warning to be updated, but the warning remains vague and fails to fully address the severity and potential consequences of IUD breakage.

-Defendants object to plaintiffs’ request for custodial files, arguing it is too broad and that plaintiffs never asked for these files before.
+Defendants object to plaintiffs’ request for custodial files, arguing that it is too broad and that plaintiffs never asked for these files before.
 They also say they have met all deadlines and acted in good faith.

 Plaintiffs filed a motion to compel defendants to produce the custodial files for 31 newly identified custodians, noting a nearly two-year delay after a court order.
-This delay has hampered the plaintiffs’ investigation and discovery, and they request the court to address the issue at the defendants’ expense.
+This delay has hampered the plaintiffs’ investigation and discovery, and they request that the court address the issue at the defendants’ expense.

 Case Management Order establishing guidelines regarding choice of law.
 Choice of law primarily follows the original venue or jurisdiction, but there are procedures for challenging it if the venue is improper.